 anticipate its misuse to carry out maritime terrorism.
-Through FTF policy, tracking terrorist groups at the maritime border becomes a logical and strategic choice.
-However, the policy should be strengthened international legal commitments through international treaties to address it.
+Through FTF policy, tracking terrorist groups at the maritime border becomes a logical and strategic choice. policy should However, the be strengthened in international legal commitments through international treaties to address it.
 At the 5th ASEAN Defense Minister's Meeting (ADMM), in Singapore on October 19, 2019, Defense Ministers from 10 countries made a multilateral agreement to facilitate intelligence strategies in the exchange of data on terrorism groups, radicalism, and extremism violations.35 The Ministers of Defense from Indonesia, Malaysia, the Philippines, Thailand, Singapore, Brunei have agreed to create a single database, personnel exchanges, combat training, and Joint operations, personnel capacity building at the border, and create a comprehensive working group.36